- Prescription Drug Abuse Slideshow: Facts and Statistics

 - Lying to family or other loved ones, mental-health professionals, or others in an effort to hide the extent of the gambling behavior

-- Committing crimes (for example, stealing, fraud, or forgery) in an effort to finance gambling
+- Committing crimes (for example, stealing, fraud, or forgery) or securing illegal loans to finance gambling

 - Risking important relationships, employment, or other opportunities due to gambling